Enable purchases with Flow Builder in React Native SDK

 Next steps

-Your paywall is ready to be displayed in the app.
+Your flow is ready to be displayed in the app.
+Test your purchases to make sure you can complete a test purchase from the flow.

-Now, you need to check the users' access level to ensure you display a paywall or give access to paid features to right users.
+Now, you need to check the users’ access level to ensure you display a flow or give access to paid features to the right users.

 Full example